swanson/swanson.github.com/_posts/2013-12-16-reliable-android-http-testing-with-retrofit-and-mockito.md

 should be asynchronous.
 Now you add timing into the mix and you are probably ready to throw in the towel on testing your API calls.

-A great way to solve these issues and reliably exercise these HTTP calls are to use a nifty utility in [Mockito][m] (a test double library for Java):
+A great way to solve these issues and reliably exercise these HTTP calls is to use a nifty utility in [Mockito][m] (a test double library for Java):
 [`ArgumentCaptor`][ac].